-The effective tax rate was 31.9% of income before income taxes for the quarter ended September 30, 2016, compared to 36.1% for the same quarter in fiscal 2016.
-The decrease in the effective tax rate was primarily due to the adoption of ASU 2016-09 during the quarter (see Note 3), as well as the recognition of a tax benefit from the federal Research and Experimentation Credit ("R&E Credit"), which was not available during the first quarter of fiscal 2016.
+The effective tax rate was 33.5% of income before income taxes for the quarter ended December 31, 2016, compared to 29.9% for the same quarter in fiscal 2016.
+The increase in the effective tax rate was primarily due to the recognition of a tax benefit included in the second quarter of fiscal 2016 from the retroactive extension of the federal Research and Experimentation Credit ("R&E Credit").

-The Company paid income taxes, net of refunds, of \$1,446 and \$11,666 in the three months ended September 30, 2016 and 2015, respectively.
+The Company paid income taxes, net of refunds, of \$44,539 and \$52,254 in the six months ended December 31, 2016 and 2015, respectively.

-At September 30, 2016, the Company had \$7,789 of gross unrecognized tax benefits, \$6,283 of which, if recognized, would affect our effective tax rate.
-We had accrued interest and penalties of \$1,304 and \$1,233 related to uncertain tax positions at September 30, 2016 and 2015, respectively.
+At December 31, 2016, the Company had \$6,334 of gross unrecognized tax benefits, \$4,781 of which, if recognized, would affect our effective tax rate.
+We had accrued interest and penalties of \$1,284 and \$1,415 related to uncertain tax positions at December 31, 2016 and 2015, respectively.

 During the period ended June 30, 2016, the Internal Revenue Service commenced an examination of the Company's U.S. federal income tax returns for the fiscal years ended June 30, 2014 and 2015.
-The examination is ongoing.
-At this time, it is anticipated that the examination will not result in a material change to the Company's financial statements.
+The examination was completed during the quarter ending December 31, 2016.
+The closing of the examination did not result in a material change to the Company's financial statements.

-The U.S. federal and state income tax returns for fiscal 2013 and all subsequent years remain subject to examination as of September 30, 2016 under statute of limitations rules.
-We anticipate potential changes due to lapsing statutes of limitations and examination closures could reduce the unrecognized tax benefits balance by \$1,500 - \$3,000 within twelve months of September 30, 2016.
+The U.S. federal and state income tax returns for fiscal 2013 and all subsequent years remain subject to examination as of December 31, 2016 under statute of limitations rules.
+We anticipate potential changes due to lapsing statutes of limitations and examination closures could reduce the unrecognized tax benefits balance by \$1,000 - \$2,000 within twelve months of December 31, 2016.